 Under the previous Subdivision Staging Policy, which was adopted in 2016 and in effect throughout 2020, inadequate school infrastructure could result in applicable school service areas being placed in a residential development moratorium.
 School adequacy was determined for each school level (elementary, middle, and high) at a cluster level and for individual elementary and middle schools.
 For the cluster test, if projected cluster-wide enrollment exceeded 120% of projected cluster-wide capacity at any school level (elementary, middle or high school), then the entire school cluster was placed in moratorium, preventing most residential development approvals.
 For the individual school test, if an elementary school's projected enrollment exceeded 120% of projected capacity and exceeded the projected capacity by at least 110 students, the elementary school's service area was placed in moratorium.
-If a middle school's projected enrollment exceeded 120% of projected capacity and exceeded in moratorium.
+If a middle school's projected enrollment exceeded 120% of projected capacity and exceeded the projected capacity by at least 180 students, the middle school's service area was placed in moratorium.
 Under the FY20 Annual School Test (in effect through June 30, 2020) and FY21 Annual School Test (effective July 1, 2020), residential development moratoria existed as follows: